orac81/miniapples/vtdl/README.md

 unexpanded 5K VIC20, and yet features Hires colour graphics, sound, smooth animation, and many features.

-It will eventually target many systems, from Vic20s up to full PCs.
+It can target many systems, from Vic20s up to full PCs.

 The source to VTDL is in the folder "tdl".
 Some compiler build scripts are also included.